wwarthen/RomWBW/Source/Images/ReadMe.txt

 WARNING: The hd1024 disk images must be prefixed by the hd1024_prefix.dat file before being written to your target media.
-See the section below called Hard Disk Formats.
+See the Hard Disk Formats section below for more information.

 Building the Images
 -------------------